Legal views on the Children's Wellbeing and Schools Act 2026

 What schools need to know

-Below you will find links to more detailed analysis on key parts of the Bill which impact schools, with the aim of explaining the proposed new law, the potential practical implications and identifying where further information, thought and guidance will be needed.
+Below you'll find links to detailed analysis of the parts of the Act that matter most for schools.
+Each briefing explains the new law, the practical implications and where further guidance will be needed.

 - Admissions.